What is Tailwind, and why does it

 - Who is this for?

 - This starter theme began as a fork of _s, adding first-class support for Tailwind CSS. _tw lets WordPress developers add Tailwind to their workflow while otherwise diverging as little as possible from longstanding WordPress theme development practices.
 I use this starter theme primarily for client and agency work, creating WordPress themes from a designer’s mockups.
 I used it for this site, too.

 - Is _s the best foundation for _tw?

-- While _s is no longer actively maintained, Automattic continues to update Varia, their internal successor to _s.
-Those two themes have been battle-tested over more than a decade, and they’re easy to learn.
+- Once it was clear _s would no longer be maintained, I began merging updates into _tw from Varia, Automattic’s internal successor to _s.
+These two themes have been battle tested over more than a decade, and they’re easy to learn.
 Projects like Sage and Timber make integrating Tailwind fairly straightforward, but they come with a corresponding learning curve for traditional WordPress theme developers that makes starting with _tw an easier lift.

 - Why generate a theme from a website?

 - Theme generators have saved me countless hours over the years, and _tw began as a fork of the underscores.me generator.
 I was first motivated to resolve some outstanding issues with the generator, and then I modified it to use my preferred directory structure.
 When I started using Tailwind for all my client work, I updated the generator accordingly.

 - Will using _tw make sense once full-site editing becomes stable?

 - Full-site editing is the future of WordPress and will be a huge benefit to its users.
 That said, I think there will continue to be space for hybrid themes that make full use of the block editor for posts while opting into a subset of FSE features. _tw already supports theme.json files, and I look forward to supporting more elements of FSE in the future.

 - Have more questions?

-- Please mention @gregsvn on Twitter, and I’ll do my best to help!
+- Please post a new discussion on GitHub, and I’ll do my best to help!